How to Elope

 Oregon Coast Elopement

 With some people you chat with, comments and questions after are inevitable.
-Here’s some common ones I’ve heard so you can also prepare these responses.
+Here’s some common ones I’ve heard so you can prep how you want to answer:

 “Elopements aren’t real weddings” or “you’ll regret eloping” or any other issues with the history of what eloping has meant: